 On an iPhone, digital versions of credit cards are stored in Wallet, an app preinstalled on your phone by Apple.
 Wallet can also hold digital versions of ID cards, movie tickets, subway cards, airline boarding passes, and more.
 Similar apps, like Google Pay and Samsung Pay, are available for Android phones.
 Typically, they have to be downloaded onto your phone, but they may be preinstalled depending on the agreement between the app maker, the phone maker, and the wireless carrier, Luang says.

 Other digital wallets—also known as mobile wallets, virtual wallets, and e-wallets—include PayPal, Venmo, and Cash App.
 Some also give you the option to send money to individuals (known as peer-to-peer payments), making it easy to split expenses with friends.
-Here are more fast ways to get money to friends and family.

 How do I use a digital wallet?